 No More Waking Up Stiff and Sore: We Found the Best Pillows for Stomach Sleepers

-Our tested fave is slim and hypoallergenic.
+Our faves are slim and hypoallergenic.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.“ That’s why we call them Simply the Best.

 Even if, much to the chagrin of your chiropractor, you’re most comfortable snoozing the night away on your belly, there are pillows on the market that’ll keep your entire body supported while doing so.
 No more waking up sore.
 No more tingling arms.
 No more straining your neck with pillows that are too high, too soft, or too supportive.

 While they vary in material and firmness, there’s one common theme among the best pillows for stomach sleepers: low loft.
 “A thinner pillow is ideal to allow for some cushion for the head and neck to stay in a more neutral position,” says Mike Scaduto, sports medicine physical therapist and cofounder of the Shoulder Sleeper.

 After many nights of researching and testing wherever possible, we narrowed down our list to 11 top picks.
 Whether you prefer feathery down or a hypoallergenic alternative, a hefty option or a cloudlike one, or something different altogether, there’s a pillow for you, below.

 - Best innovative material: Coyuchi Organic Shredded Latex Pillow

 - Best value: Under the Canopy Down Alternative Pillow